Deltares-research/LOCKGATE5/docs/source/sensitivity-analysis.rst

 Horizontal opening underneath the gate
 --------------------------------

-In addition to vertical openings on the sides of the gate, also a horizontal opening can be present underneath the gate.
+In addition to vertical openings at the sides of the gate, also a horizontal opening can be present underneath the gate.
 This variable is given as the area of this opening in [m2] (AO).
 In previous runs, no horizontal opening was present.
 In the figure below this opening is implemented with varying area.

 .. image:: ../images/Test_4.png